Salaries & JobsUpdated March 2026

 LowNational avg: $75,000High

 La Crosse sits within a housing market where the American Dream of owning a home is still financially realistic.
 Short construction seasons compress demand into six to eight months, which can mean premium pricing in spring and summer.
 Meanwhile, strong school districts, affordable homes, and a community-first mentality that keeps neighborhoods stable.
-For registered nurse salary specifically, the local market reflects a price-competitive market where providers work harder for each customer.
+For registered nurse salary specifically, the local market reflects a price-competitive market where local businesses work harder for each customer.

 What Matters Most